noble-assets/forwarding/spec/01-state.md

 #### Fields

 - **BaseAccount**: inherits from `cosmos.auth.v1beta1.BaseAccount`
-- **channel**: specifies the IBC channel through which packets are forwarded
+- **channel**: specifies the IBC channel through which tokens are forwarded
 - **recipient**: the address that receives the forwarded packets
 - **created_at**: timestamp at creation
 - **fallback**: a fallback address to be used if forwarding to the primary recipient fails